Typeware One

 ㅤ

 New, improved ways to work with computers.
-In the office with a desk, or out the office without one
+In the office with a desk, or out of the office without one

 Re-imagine the keyboard